Hydrodynamics from Grad's equations: What can we learn from exact solutions?: Exact summation of the Chapman--Enskog expansion

-Substituting the last two expressions into the equation (\ref{Fodd101}), we see that it has just the same structure as the coefficient $\sigma_k^{(2(n+1))}$ in (\ref{Fstructure101}).
-Thus, we come to the first recurrence equation:
+Substituting the last two expressions into (\ref{Fodd101}), we see that it has just the same structure as the coefficient $\sigma_k^{(2(n+1))}$ in (\ref{Fstructure101}).
+Thus, we obtain the first recurrence equation:

-Computing the coefficient $\sigma_k^{(2(n+1)+1)}$ by the same pattern, we come to the second recurrence equation, and the Chapman-Enskog procedure (\ref{procedure101}) and (\ref{operators101}) becomes the following equivalent formulation in terms of the coefficients $a_n $ and $b_n $ (\ref{structure101}):
+Computing the coefficient $\sigma_k^{(2(n+1)+1)}$ by the same pattern, we come to the second recurrence equation, and the Chapman--Enskog procedure (\ref{procedure101}) and (\ref{operators101}) can be reformulated in terms of the coefficients $a_n $ and $b_n $ (\ref{structure101}):

-The initial condition for this set of equations is dictated by the Navier-Stokes and the Burnett terms:
+The initial condition for this set of equations is dictated by the Navier--Stokes and the Burnett terms:

 Our goal now is to compute the functions $A$ and $B$ (\ref{AB101}) on the basis of the recurrence equations (\ref{recurrent101}).
-At this point, it is worthwhile to notice that usual routes of dealing with the recurrence system (\ref{recurrent101}) would be either to truncate it at a certain $n$, or to calculate all the coefficients explicitly, and next to substitute the result into the power series (\ref{AB101}).
-Both these routes are not successful here.
+At this point, it is worthwhile to notice that the usual way of dealing with the recurrence system (\ref{recurrent101}) would be either to truncate it at a certain $n$, or to calculate all the coefficients explicitly, and substitute the result into the power series (\ref{AB101}).
+Both approaches are not successful here.
 Indeed, retaining the coefficients $a_0$, $b_0$, and $a_1$ gives the super-Burnett approximation (\ref{sburnett101}) which has the Bobylev short-wave instability, and there is no guarantee that the same failure will not occur in the higher-order truncation.
-On the other hand, a term-by-term computation of the whole set of coefficients $a_n$ and $b_n$ is a quite nontrivial task due to a nonlinearity in the equations (\ref{recurrent101}).
+On the other hand, a term-by-term computation of the whole set of coefficients $a_n$ and $b_n$ is a nontrivial task due to the nonlinearity in (\ref{recurrent101}).

 Fortunately, another route is possible.
 Multiplying both the equations in (\ref{recurrent101}) with $(-k^2 )^{n+1}$, and performing a formal summation in $n$ from zero to infinity, we arrive at the following expressions: